odota/core/_posts/v.2.0.0.md

 * Using protobufjs for reduced build times
 * Enabled parsing on distributed hosts.
 If you've got a server we could use, let us know!

 Like what we're doing?
-Please consider some [cheese](http://yasp.co/carry).
+Please consider some cheese.
 While we're doing everything we can to cut costs, and take no profit for ourselves, hosting isn't cheap!

 Can't afford any cheese?
 That's okay!
-Tell your friends about YASP :)
+Tell your friends about the site :)

 Thank you, thank you, thank you for all your support!
 It's what keeps us going.

--Howard and Albert (The YASP Team!)
+-Howard and Albert (core devs)